HansonSoftware/Svelte-Notes-Web-App/README.md

 # Svelte-Notes-Web-App

+## Description:

-Full-Stack Web Application that allows users to write and save notes to their personal accounts.
+* Full-Stack Web Application that allows users to write and save notes to their personal accounts.
 Built with: Svelte, TypeScript, Tailwind CSS, SvelteKit, and Firebase.